Are Swiss trading houses turning into banks? Not quite

 The trend is certainly growing, yet bankers and trading executives say it is far more nuanced than merely the exit of banks and the entry of traders.

-Banks such as BNP Paribas (BNPP.PA) and Societe Generale (SOGN.PA) have cut funding of small and mid-sized companies with low credit ratings because of growing regulatory and political pressure, risk aversion and weaker profits.
+Banks such as BNP Paribas and Societe Generale have cut funding of small and mid-sized companies with low credit ratings because of growing regulatory and political pressure, risk aversion and weaker profits.

 But banks still feel comfortable in providing large trading houses with billions of dollars in credit lines and then often watch this money being re-lent at higher rates to those they chose not to deal with directly.

 Recent deals have shown how far trading houses have gone in providing commodity finance.
 Last month, Glencore agreed to provide a $1.4 billion pre-payment loan to Chad's national oil company.
-Its rival Vitol this spring signed a $500 million trade finance deal with mid-sized Russian oil firm Bashneft (BANE.MM).
+Its rival Vitol this spring signed a $500 million trade finance deal with mid-sized Russian oil firm Bashneft.

 "These are exactly the sort of deals we were doing at BNP a few years ago when we were market leaders," said a former BNP banker, who left together with dozens of colleagues as the bank shrank its trade finance department.